Brainvibe/ms4_pcstore/README.md

 ### Delete Products

-* Delete task was tested several times with different users logged in, to see if the correct games were being deleted for a single user, and not for all users.
-* Tested the delete task on results and results_genre to check if everything was being redirected correctly.
+* Tested the “delete products” button on all pages to check if it was performing correctly
-* Several combinations of modal delete confirmation, were tested to make sure the game wasn't being deleted by choosing the incorrect option.

 ### Edit Posts